How to get your full tenancy deposit back

 Make sure you pay off all of your bills

-Paying off all your bills in full is important for three reasons.
+Paying off all your bills in full is important for a few reasons.

 First off, it should help you avoid being overcharged by bill companies.
-Remember that when you move out, you should get in touch with them and let them know when your tenancy agreement expires.
-Unfortunately, you're responsible for paying the bills until then, even if you move out beforehand.
+When you move out, you need to get in touch with the providers to let them know when your tenancy officially ends.
+Remember, you're responsible for paying the bills until then, even if you move out beforehand.

-So ask for proof of payment when you pay a bill, as this will act as solid evidence if your landlord claims that there are still unpaid debts.
+So ask for proof of payment when you pay your final bill.

 Lastly, keeping on top of your bills will also ensure your credit rating isn't negatively affected.